open-pioneer/trails-starter/docs/tutorials/HowToSupportDynamicConfig.md

 Usually, configuration is done in the `build.config.mjs` file of a package(see [How to use properties](./HowToUseProperties.md)).
 However, this configuration can not be easily changed after building an app.
-This tutorial describes how it is possible to move configuration to an extra file that can easily be changed after building an app.
+This tutorial describes how you can move configuration to a separate file that can easily be accessed and changed after building an app.
 This is useful if you want to change the behavior of your app based on the environment or user preferences.

-In this tutorial we will use a value of a configuration file to set the title of the layer in the map-sample app.
+In this tutorial we will create a configuration file and use a value derived from the file to set the title of a layer in the map-sample app.

 ## Create a configuration file

-First, we create a configuration file that will hold the configuration in the public vite directory.
+First, we create a configuration file in the public vite directory.

 The configuration file will be copied as is during the build process to allow the admin to find the file and change the configuration.
-The file can be of any format (e.g., JSON, XML, YAML, etc.).
+The file can be of any format you prefer (e.g., JSON, XML, YAML, etc.).

-As an example, we create a simple JSON file holding the configuration.
+As an example, we will create a simple JSON file holding the configuration.
 Therefore, we create the directory `src/public` and add a file `config.json` with the following content:

 ```json
 // src/public/config.json